/

 8. Summary

-Pure vanilla extract adds a nuanced flavor to a wide range of foods and baked goods.
+Pure vanilla extract adds a nuanced flavor to various foods and baked goods.

 People may choose a substitute because of a variety of reasons.
 They might want a different option or enjoy an alcohol-free option.